 - , tools, frameworks at AR software developers’ disposal.

 What is Augmented Reality Compared to Virtual and Mixed Reality?

 Basically, there are three types of extended reality (XR) depending on the degree of the user’s immersion.
 They can be used interchangeably or concurrently to cover the whole range of business purposes.

 Augmented reality is the process of overlaying digital objects on an existing natural environment to provide the partial immersion into the virtual environment.

 Unlike AR, virtual reality substitutes the real world with an artificial surroundings creating total visionary and sensory immersion.

 Mixed reality is about naturally adding the virtual objects (holograms) to our physical environment in such a way that you can interact with them by using holographic devices.

-Just have a look at this visually rich comparison of all XR types:
+So, how does augmented reality work?
+To understand this, have a look at this visually rich comparison of all XR types:

 Augmented Reality Hardware and its Use Cases in Automotive

 When you interact with an augmented reality app, your real world and experience as well can be enhanced with the added computer-generated text, graphics, sounds, and even haptic feedback.
 For many users, AR is about headsets, smartphones, and applications.
 But do you know what actually stands behind AR technology?
 Here are some key components it reposes on: